Ibtina theory: Overview

 The theory was formulated and developed for the first time by Ali Akbar Rashad in 2009 and considered, studied and criticized by philosophers of religion as a new theory.

-Ali Akbar Rashad explained the theory in his book "Logic of Understanding Religion", moreover, many books and articles has been written and published by Iranian thinkers affected by this theory.
+Ali Akbar Rashad explained the theory in his book "Logic of Understanding Religion".
+Moreover, many books and articles have been written and published by Iranian thinkers affected by this theory.

 In 2009, an assembly held by National Secretary of Chairs and Forums for Theorization, Critique, Innovation and Debate" (affiliate center of Iranian Supreme Council of the Cultural Revolution) to investigate and criticize the claims of this theory; consequently, after numerous debates and discussions it has been announced as a new theory in the field of "logic of Understanding Religion" and "Philosophy of Religious Knowledge".

 In the same year, Ali Akbar Rahad was nominated for "eminent theoretician" (Farabi International Award) for his theorizing and then received prizes and awards from UNESCO, ISESCO, Ministry of Science, Research and Technology (Iran) and the President of Iran.